andreareosa/NumPy-Pandas-Masterclass/README.md

 Pandas series are really just numpy arrays with additional features layered into them to make them easier to work with.

 - To access my Pandas Series notebook: [Click here!](https://github.com/andreareosa/NumPy-Pandas-Masterclass/blob/main/Pandas%20Series%20Masterclass.ipynb)

+### 2 - Pandas DataFranes

+Pandas DataFranes is the Python equivalent of an Excel or SQL table which we'll use to store and analyze data.
+They are a tabular data structure, made up from columns and rows.

+- To access my Pandas DataFranes notebook: [Click here!](https://github.com/andreareosa/NumPy-Pandas-Masterclass/blob/main/Pandas%20Dataframes%20Masterclass.ipynb)